Load CSS or JS Files Simply & Asynchronously

 Well, we happen to think about these things a lot, and over the years we’ve been using and improving a couple of basic functions, which we call loadCSS and loadJS, that do just that.
 Here’s how they work, in brief.

-Loading CSS asynchronously is tricky.
-Browsers tend to handle all CSS requests as if they're essential, halting page rendering until the full CSS finishes loading and parsing.
+Loading CSS asynchronously is tricky (NOTE: see our updated post on this here!).
+Browsers tend to handle all CSS requests as if they’re essential, halting page rendering until the full CSS finishes loading and parsing.
 But we frequently have cases where we know that a CSS file can be parsed after a page has rendered.

 For these cases, there’s a workaround to ensure we don’t hold anything up: Many modern browsers will evaluate the

 media attribute of a stylesheet before requesting it; if the

 media doesn’t match the browser’s current conditions, they will deprioritize that stylesheet and load it in parallel while the page is rendered.
 Our loadCSS function takes advantage of this behavior to ensure a stylesheet is requested asynchronously, and after the request goes out, it gives the stylesheet

 media type of “all” that will ensure it still applies when it loads.

 loadCSS function and pass it a URL of a stylesheet to load.